-Every fourth storey re-entry - D2.22(b)(i)
+Every fourth storey re-entry

 The ability to enter at each floor of a building could be unnecessary and lead to a breach of a building's security.
-Accordingly, entry at every fourth floor (under D2.22(b)(i)) will achieve the intent of this provision, without significantly interfering with the building's security.
+Accordingly, entry at every fourth floor (under D2.22(a)) will achieve the intent of this provision, without significantly interfering with the building's security.
 Where this option is taken, all doors must be openable by a fail-safe device activated by a fire alarm.